 Household sizes in British Columbia and throughout the CVRD decreased from 2006 to 2016.
-Household sizes in electoral area E are slightly larger (at 2.5 people per household) compared to those in the CVRD as a region (2.3 people per household).
-Average household size has decreased slightly from 2.6 in 2006 to 2.5 in 2016, in line with change across the CVRD.
+Household sizes in electoral area I are slightly smaller (at 2.2 people per household) compared to those in the CVRD as a region (2.3 people per household).
+Average household size has decreased slightly from 2.2 in 2006 to 2.1 in 2016, in line with change across the CVRD as a region.
+There was a significant drop in average household size during 2011-to 1.9-with average size increasing from 2011-2016.
+Electoral area I is the only jurisdiction with this pattern, and it is the jurisdiction with the second-smallest average household size in the CVRD.